bic-berkeley/psych-214-fall-2016/anatomical_solution.rst

 Now we will work with a 3D brain image.

-Like the camera image in :doc:`camera_solutions`, the pixel data for the 3D image is in a text file called ``anatomical.txt``.
+Like the camera image in :doc:`camera_solution`, the pixel data for the 3D image is in a text file called ``anatomical.txt``.
 Download :download:`anatomical.txt` to your working directory.